opencypher/cypherdb/src/content/docs/developer-guide/database-internal/datatype.md

 ---
 title: Data type classes
-description: "Understanding LogicalType and PhysicalType classes in Kuzu's internal architecture"
+description: "Understanding LogicalType and PhysicalType classes in CypherDB's internal architecture"
 ---

-There are two data type classes in Kuzu, `LogicalType` and `PhysicalType`.
+There are two data type classes in CypherDB, `LogicalType` and `PhysicalType`.

 ## LogicalType